askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Keeping It Bromine?

 I have never owned a pool before and have just moved into a house with a 20k gallon pool.
 I think the pool and equipment are between 10 and 15 years old.
-It has an Autopilot system.
 I had the pool opened professionally, had the water tested and added 200 pounds of granular salt from the pool store.
-All indications on the Autopilot are normal, but after a week the chlorine levels are almost non-existent (free chlorine .17 and total chlorine .2).
+All indications on the unit are normal, but after a week the chlorine levels are almost non-existent (free chlorine .17 and total chlorine .2).
 Everything else (Alkalinity (90), pH (7.35), Calcium Increaser (113), and Chlorine Stabilizer (80))are in the normal range.
 I then found out that the previous owner had converted from a chlorine to bromine system at some point.
 Not sure where to go to from here.
 I understand that I am supposed to add bromine.
 If so, how much, is there a special type, was adding the salt a mistake or was there a special type of salt that should be used.
 Appreciate any information.
 Thanks for the help.

 Kevin M., 6/11/2006

-AutoPilot salt chlorine generators are designed as a chlorine generator, but can be operated as a bromine generator with the addition of sodium chlorine and sodium bromide.
+Salt chlorine generators are designed as a chlorine generator, but can be operated as a bromine generator with theSaltron Reliant salt chlorine generator, for pools. addition of sodium chlorine and sodium bromide.
 However, because bromine cannot be protected from the Sun's UV rays with stabilizer, the salt cell output will have to be higher and this will shorten the cell life.
 At pool opening time it is common for the pool to have a high demand for chlorine or bromine.
 I suggest that you keep adding granular chlorine, until the free chlorine is 1-3 PPM.
 In reality, the chlorine (hypochlorous acid) will convert to bromine (hypobromous acid).
 When testing as bromine, the level should be 3-5 PPM.
-Hopefully, at that point, the AutoPilot will be able to continue to meet the demands of the pool.
+Hopefully, at that point, the unit will be able to continue to meet the demands of the pool.
 To maintain the pool on bromine, after adding the normal salt amount, add 2-4 lbs of sodium bromide.
 Thereafter, add 2-4 lbs of sodium bromide, for every 50 lbs of sodium chloride (salt) added.
 Bromine does afford some advantages: less odor and irritation, more flexibility with the pH and better performance against certain types of microorganisms.
 Good luck with the pool.

 Sincerely.
 Alan Schuster, 6/12/2006